-River cruising may be less well-known than ocean cruising but its popularity is growing.
-Every time we take a cruise we find more things to love about cruising inland waterways.
+River cruising may be less well-known than ocean cruising but it's becoming more popular every year.
+As we began to prepare for our Grand European Tour on Viking we began to think of all the reasons why we enjoy river cruising.
 Here are 10 reasons to take a river cruise, in no particular order.

 1. It’s an incredible value.